Toyota Supra: JZA70 and GA70

 The Japanese models of the Supra were given the chassis codes JZA70 and GA70 respectively.
 The JZA70 has a 2.5-litre 206 kW parallel twin-turbocharged 1JZ-GTE engine, and the GA70 has a 2.0-litre 154 kW twin-turbocharged 1G-GTE and a naturally aspirated 1G-GEU engines respectively.

 JZA70-R

 In addition to the introduction of the JZA70 in 1990, Toyota introduced a special version of the JZA70 with the 1JZ-GTE engine known as the 2.5 Twin Turbo R model (JZA70-R).
 It boasted additional upgrades, including lighter sway bars, a larger intercooler, Torsen differential, Interbred TEIN/Bilstein sports suspension, Shadow/Dark grey interior trim, MOMO steering wheel and gear knob and Recaro seats and door trim.
 The wheels were painted charcoal grey, and the front bumper lip featured channeled air ducts for the front brakes.
-The Twin Turbo R introduced a new and exclusive colour option in 1992 for JZA70-R models known as Jade Mica Green.
+The Twin Turbo R introduced a new and exclusive colour option in 1992 for the JZA70-R model known as Jade Mica Green.
 (Note: this colour was also available in Europe) The JZA70-R model is the lightest and fastest model of third generation of the Supra.